xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 # If the above did not work, you can try:
 checkm data setRoot database/checkm_database

-# There are other databases you need to download if you do other steps that are not included here, such as kraken database for taxonomic annotation.
+# NOTE: if you do other metawrap steps that are not included here, you need to download additional databases, such as kraken database for taxonomic annotation.

 # deactivate metawrap-env environment
  conda deactivate